Town Hall and Trinity Guildhall, King's Lynn

 In 1784 a house was added for the town gaoler, based on the design of Newgate prison in London.
 From 1866 prisoners no longer served gaol sentences in the cells, however the cells continued to be used as the town lock-up until 1937.

 A smaller Georgian room is The Card Room, dominated by a huge mirror made around 1750 and decorated in extravagant Baroque style.
-In the nearby Heritage room is the John Horton print collection, focussed on Captain Vancouver.
+In the nearby Heritage Room is the John Horton print collection, focusing on Captain Vancouver.

 Stories of Lynn

 The vaulted undercroft of the Guildhall has been converted into an exhibition space.
 As of this writing it houses Stories of Lynn, a multi-media experience tracing the history of King's Lynn through its historic characters.
 Using information from the town archives Stories of Lynn tells the tale of the town's history through a cast of real characters from sea captains to merchants, civic officials, magistrates, and criminals.